maryam-masood12/flutter-audio-store-ui/README.md

 ## 🎯 About This Project

-This project was created to practice building a premium e-commerce user interface in Flutter.
-Every section of the application—including the layout, product cards, banner, color combinations, and reusable widgets—was implemented by me to improve my Flutter UI development skills and create a modern shopping experience.
+This project was created to strengthen my Flutter UI development skills by building a modern audio store interface from scratch.
+It includes a custom promotional banner, horizontally scrollable product categories, vertically scrollable product sections, reusable widgets, and a glassmorphism-inspired design to create a clean and premium shopping experience.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/70647383-5f14-4457-8deb-cfeb29cfd260" width="300" alt="Flutter Audio Store UI"/>